hoanganhtuanbkdn/react-youtube-video-sharing/README.md

 -   User profile management

--   Video sharing management
+-   Video sharing and viewing

--   Videos sharing community

 -   Real-time notifications for new video uploads